Statement of Intent

 Parking is available at, or close to, both surgeries although we are not able to provide as much as we would like due to local issues.

 Although we are one practice, with standard systems and procedures to minimise risks, there are some differences between the two sites.
-Gunnislake has a play area beside the waiting room but this had to be removed from Callington following complaints from patients about noise levels and the lack of an alternative space to house it.
 Callington has on-site parking as well as street parking whereas Gunnislake patients have the use of a council car park which is free for the first 2 hours and some street parking.
 Disabled parking is available at both health centres.
 There is protected parking for the GPs due to the need to do urgent visits at short notice and some double parking is available for staff at each health centre which, by its nature, is unsuitable for patient or visitor use.

 The practice is comprehensively staffed, with GPs (partners, salaried (known as associate doctors) and retainers); general practice paramedics, advanced nurse practitioners in training, practice nurses, healthcare assistants and phlebotomists; primary-care pharmacists and qualified dispensers; and admin, data, facilities, reception and secretarial teams.
 Each team has a team leader and these meet monthly, as do the partners and management staff.
-The practice also has a Practice Business Manager, Practice Finance Manager and Patient Services Manager who deals with the day to day running of the Practice.
+The practice also has a Practice Business Manager, HR Manager and Operations Manager who deals with the day to day running of the Practice.

-The practice is soon to be a GP training practice again now that we have increased our clinical space.
+The practice is a GP training practice again, now that we have increased our clinical space.
 We also train medical students and F2 doctors.
+Our Practice Nurse Lead is a MacMillan champion for the Practice.

 There are regular meetings at both health centres for reviewing terminally ill and at-risk patients, child protection issues, and Hub (mental health) patients.
 Clinical case reviews meetings are held monthly, open to all team members, and there are combined significant event and complaint reviews quarterly.

 The practice offers a wide range of services, most of which are not held in clinics so as to support patient requirements for flexible timings.
-All patients on repeat medication or needing review are contacted at least annually, in the month prior to their birthday, and invited in for reviews.
-These usually begin with appointments with healthcare assistants or phlebotomists who will take blood and do other essential measurements, including spirometry for patients with respiratory illnesses, before consultations with nurses and/or pharmacists for specialist reviews with their test results.
+All patients on repeat medication (over 8,700) or needing review are contacted at least annually, in the month prior to their birthday, and invited in for reviews.
+These usually begin with appointments with healthcare assistants or phlebotomists who will take blood and do other essential measurements, including peak flow and FeNo measurements for patients with respiratory illnesses, before consultations with nurses and/or pharmacists for specialist reviews with their test results.
 Those patients requiring GP input will receive this while others with less complex needs may be offered telephone reviews.
 Patients with greater need will be offered interim reviews mid year.

 All patients requiring same-day appointments are accommodated, and no patient is ever asked to call back on a subsequent day because they cannot be seen.
 Due to our rural location, we offer walk-in minor injury services at both health centres and we also care for terminally ill patients in their own homes whenever possible.